James Stewart: Romantic relationships

 As a friend, mentor, and focus of his early romantic feelings, Margaret Sullavan had a unique influence on Stewart's life.
-They had met while they were both performing for the University Players; he was smitten with her and invited her on a date.
-She regarded him as just a close friend and co-worker, and they never began a romantic relationship, but Stewart regardless felt unrequited romantic love toward her for many years.
-Though Sullavan was always aware of his feelings, he never directly revealed them to her.
-Sullavan loved Stewart but was never interested in him romantically; rather, she felt protective and maternal.
-However, the director of The Shopworn Angel, H.C.
-Potter suggested they might have married had Stewart been more forthcoming with his feelings.
-She became his acting mentor in Hollywood and according to director Edward H. Griffith, "made [him] a star"; they went on to co-star in four films: Next Time You Love (1936), The Shopworn Angel (1938), The Shop Around the Corner (1940) and The Mortal Storm (1940).
+They met while they were both performing for the University Players; he was smitten, and invited her on a date.
+However, she regarded him as a close friend and co-worker, so they never began a romantic relationship.
+Though Sullavan was always aware of his feelings, Stewart never directly revealed them.
+Sullavan loved Stewart, but not romantically.
+Rather, she felt protective and maternal towards him.

+The director of The Shopworn Angel, H. C. Potter, suggested they might have married had Stewart been more forthcoming with his feelings.
+Instead, Sullavan became his acting mentor in Hollywood.
+According to director Edward H. Griffith, she "made [him] a star" by co-starring with him in four films: Next Time You Love (1936), The Shopworn Angel (1938), The Shop Around the Corner (1940) and The Mortal Storm (1940).

 Stewart did not marry until his forties, which attracted a significant amount of contemporary media attention; gossip columnist Hedda Hopper called him the "Great American Bachelor".
 Regardless, he had several romantic relationships prior to marriage.
-After being introduced by Henry Fonda, Stewart and Ginger Rogers had a relationship in 1935 (Fonda was dating Rogers' good friend Lucille Ball).
+After being introduced by Henry Fonda, Stewart and Ginger Rogers enjoyed a relationship in 1935, while Fonda was dating Rogers' good friend Lucille Ball.